Edyanakov/Cassava-Leaf-Disease-Classification/README.md

 ## Ensembling
 As for final submission ensemble of 8 models was used which got me a silver model on private leaderboard.

+## What didnt work for me
+* Using data from 2019 competition
+* MixUp, CutMix augmentations
+* Relabeling noisy images based on OOF predictions
+* Removing noisy images based on OOF predictions
+* Removing least performing folds while inference
+* TTA for all models beside EfNet4 and ViT